 Safeguarding the rights of those who lack capacity

-Their job is to safeguard the rights of those who lack the capacity to make their own decisions on matters such as finances, property and welfare.
+The role of the Court of Protection is to safeguard the rights of those who lack the capacity to make their own decisions on matters such as finances, property and welfare.
 They do this through appointing what is known as a ‘Deputy’.
-This can be a relative or friend, or a solicitor.
+This can be a relative, friend, or a solicitor.